zhou13/holicity/README.md

 <img src="https://people.eecs.berkeley.edu/~zyc/holicity/images/map_big.png">

-HoliCity provides refined geolocation of each panorama and perspective image in the coordinate of WGS-84 so it is possible to show them on Google Maps.
-The following table summarizes the meanings of entries of geolocations that are specific to **the viewpoints (panoramas)**.
+HoliCity provides refined geolocation of each viewpoint and its corresponding perspective images in the coordinate of WGS-84, i.e., the longitude and latitude.
+The above figure shows the viewpoints on Google Maps.
+The following table summarizes the meanings of entries of geolocation annotations that are specific to **the viewpoints (panoramas)**.

 | Entry        | Explanations                                                 |
 | :----------- | ------------------------------------------------------------ |